thomasdeppisch/eMagLS/README.md

 - Update `getLsFilters.m` to streamline conjugate and transpose operations (results in neglectable maximum normalized absolute difference of 1e-16)
 - Update `getMagLsFilters.m` to streamline conjugate and transpose operations (results in neglectable maximum normalized absolute difference of 1e-15)
 - Update `testEMagLs.m` to accept tolerance when verifying rendering filters against the provided reference
-- Update functions to use `ifft()` without the forced symmetric parameter (fix to yield real or complex filters depending on the basis type)
+- Update functions to use `ifft()` without the forced symmetric parameter (fix to yield "real" or "complex" filters depending on the basis type)
 - Update `getEMagLsFilters.m` and `getEMagLs2Filters.m` to slightly improve computation time
 ### 2022-05-03
 - Update `testEMagLs.m` to add used SH basis type in exported file names (update file names of respective reference results)